LionelDraghi/smk/docs/tests/testrec.md

    or just                   : smk :target

 Commands :
-   build        : run the build
-   status       : shows what smk knows about the previous runs
+   build             : run the build status       | st : shows what smk knows about the previous
-                  (commands, sources and targets) read-smkfile : shows Smk understanding of a Smkfile add          : add the following arguments to default.smk run          : equivalent to `add` followed by `build` clean        : remove all targets files reset        : remove all local Smk files (equivalent to rm .smk.*) version      : put Smk version help | -h    : this message
-   -lr  | --list-runs    : list runfiles in current directory -ls  | --list-sources : list sources, except system files -lt  | --list-targets
+                       runs (commands, sources and targets) read-smkfile | rs : shows Smk understanding of a Smkfile whatsnew     | wn : list changes since last run add               : add the rest of the command line to default.smk run               : equivalent to `add` followed by `build` clean             : remove all targets files reset             : remove all local Smk files (equivalent to rm .smk.*) version           : put Smk version help              : this message list-runs    | lr : list runfiles in current directory list-sources | ls : list sources, except system files list-targets | lt

    NB : when no command is given, build is assumed

 Options :